 COST

 Students selected to attend MSMS do so at little cost to their families.
 Support is provided by a legislative appropriation.
 Minimal fees are assessed to support student activities, and seniors are assessed a graduation fee.
-Incidental costs consist of items such as a parking decal (if a student has a vehicle on campus), a laboratory jacket, laundry, and club dues..
+Incidental costs consist of items such as a parking decal (if a student has a vehicle on campus), a laboratory jacket, laundry, and club dues.
 Students and their families are encouraged to express both written and verbal appreciation to their legislators and state elected officials.

 Required Fees